How To Prevent and Recover Stolen Tools

 Tool tracking tags applied to tools can be a visual deterrent as well, but remember that unless they are true GPS tool trackers, they will most likely not help with recovery.
 Bluetooth tool trackers are only helpful if within a 100 to 300-yard range of the tool or someone else with the same app open.

-Apple air tags have the benefit of a much larger network, increasing the chances that there will be a device nearby.
+Apple air tags benefit from a much larger network, increasing the chances that a device will be nearby.
 However, even their system also struggles with interference from the already large number of Bluetooth sensors used on other devices.
 Managing notifications from 100’s or thousands of assets is also a challenge when using air tags to track all the tools on a job in addition to the unreliable location tracking.

 Many times, obvious steps can help prevent major tool loss.
 We have heard of cases where a work truck was left running while the employee went in to grab a coffee, only to come outside to find his entire truck full of tools stolen.
 Simple steps like locking your truck when you're not around, keeping your tools in sight on a job site, and locking toolboxes when not used can be enough for criminals to move on to easier targets.

-In summary, having an updated inventory of your tools (with photos and serial numbers) and clear accountability for who is responsible for the tools are the most effective methods of preventing stolen tools.
-These same steps are critical to recovering your tools and getting reimbursed if the tools are not recovered.
+In summary, the most effective methods of preventing stolen tools are having an updated inventory of your tools (with photos and serial numbers) and clear accountability for who is responsible for the tools.
+These same steps are critical to recovering your tools and getting reimbursed if they are not recovered.

-While this all sounds very simple, it can be challenging to ensure your employees take the time to follow these steps while they are focused on delivering a project on time.
+While this all sounds very simple, ensuring your employees take the time to follow these steps while they are focused on delivering a project on time can be challenging.
 We designed the TOOLTRIBE Pro app to streamline this process while allowing the field crews to be involved without slowing them down.
 Contact us if you would like help preventing stolen tools or if you have any other questions.